2026 IPREM: €600/month · €7,200/year (14 payments)

 The 2026 Key Change: From 3 Years to 2 Years

-The most significant reform to Arraigo Social in recent years is the reduction of the minimum continuous residence requirement from 3 years to 2 years.
-This change, introduced through modifications to the immigration regulations (Reglamento de Extranjería), has profound implications:
+The most significant reform to Arraigo Sociolaboral in recent years is the reduction of the minimum continuous residence requirement from 3 years to 2 years.
+This change, introduced by Real Decreto 1155/2024 alongside the broader renaming of the arraigo family, has profound implications:

-• Applicants can now apply after 24 months of continuous residence in Spain, rather than the previous 36 months
+• 24 months of continuous residence in Spain is now sufficient, down from the previous 36 months

-• Approximately 300,000+ additional people are estimated to become eligible under the reduced timeline
+• ~300,000+ additional people estimated to become eligible under the reduced timeline

 The reform also introduced streamlined documentation requirements and faster processing times, reflecting Spain’s broader push to modernize its immigration system and reduce administrative backlogs.

-To qualify for Arraigo Social, you must meet all of the following requirements:
+To qualify for Arraigo Sociolaboral, you must meet all of the following requirements:

 1. Continuous Residence in Spain for at Least 2 Years